topcoder-platform/topcoder-x-ui/README.md

 Follow the below steps to deploy the app to heroku
 1. `heroku login`
 2. `heroku create`
-3. `heroku addons:create mongolab`
-4. `heroku config:set NPM_CONFIG_PRODUCTION=false` so that heroku will install dev dependencies
+3. `heroku config:set NPM_CONFIG_PRODUCTION=false` so that heroku will install dev dependencies
-5. `git push heroku master` or `git push heroku develop:master` to deploy develop branch
+4. `git push heroku master` or `git push heroku develop:master` to deploy develop branch
-6. `heroku open` to load the app on browser
+5. `heroku open` to load the app on browser

 Note: heroku domain should match subdomain of topcoder-dev or topcoder depending upon target topcoder environment